-Attractive furniture is great, but it’s not a viable option for your facility if it isn’t built to last or serves the specific needs of your consumers.
+Attractive furniture for disabled is great, but it’s not a viable option for your facility if it isn’t built to last or serves the specific needs of your consumers.
 What you need depends on who your consumers are.

 Consumers with limited mobility require furniture that will improve their mobility and help promote independence.
 Adjustable table heights will accommodate people who use wheelchairs or motorized chairs.
 Chairs and couches with shorter seat depths and elevated arm rests make it easier for patients with limited mobility to get up on their own.

 Other adults with developmental disabilities or limited mobility have different requirements.
 Some special needs patients might require durable furniture designed for heavy use and behavioral issues.
 Others may have issues going to the bathroom, so furniture made with fluid-proof fabrics or removable seats or seat decks can help with cleanup after accidents or spills.
 These are essential capabilities that contract furniture can provide to go along with style.